-Both rye and bourbon whiskies do exceptionally well in the Whiskey Daisy and those two styles alone have many diverse options.
-The addition of an orange liqueur adds complexity and depth to the drink and the lemon and syrup bring it all together.
+You can use either rye and bourbon whiskey in the whiskey daisy and those two styles alone have many diverse options to choose from.
+The orange liqueur gives it a nice complexity, while the lemon and syrup bring it all together.

 The daisy is also topped with just a little club soda, so it is a little more refreshing than some of the other classic cocktails.

-- Pour the liquors, juice, and syrup into a cocktail shaker.
+Pour the liquors, juice, and syrup into a cocktail shaker.
+Add ice.

 More Tips for Making a Great Whiskey Daisy